 Hi guys.
-I’ve been received a lot of questions about techniques and methods to easily learn all chord shapes on the Guitar.
+We have received lots of questions about techniques and methods to easily learn all chord shapes on the Guitar.
 This is one problem for all beginners and some advanced learners.
 I actually asked this question so many times, until I finally found the right technique by myself.

-It is advisable for people to use Capo to ease the stress, but I can only recommend Capo for singers who wants to sing while playing the guitar.
-Sometimes it is hard to move around your fret board while you are singing, so it is recommended for them to use the Capo.
+It is advisable for people to use Capo to ease the stress, but I can only recommend Capo for singers who want to sing while playing the guitar.
+Sometimes it is hard to move around your fretboard while you are singing, so it is recommended for them to use the Capo.
 But if you are a guitarist, I mean all you want to do is play your guitar most of the time.

 1. Learn all the easy chords: When I say learn all the easy chord shapes, I mean the Open Chords on your Guitar.
-Note that open chords are chords formed on the first four frets on your Guitar fret board.
-You can easily learn this shapes with our Tab Generator.
+Note that open chords are chords formed on the first four frets on your guitar fretboard.
+You can easily learn these shapes with our Tab Generator.

 2. Understand how your open chords were derived: When you understand how these chords are formulated you’ll be able to understand the next step.
-We all know C-E-G are the notes that makes up Cmaj.
-So know all this.
+We all know C, E, and G are the notes that makeup Cmaj.

-4. Know the major and minor chords: C-F-G are the major chords on key C. while D-E-A are the minors and we have one diminished chord which is you B. Know the all the chord shapes here.
+4. Know the major and minor chords: C, F, and G are the major chords on key C. while D-E-A in the minors and we have one diminished chord which is you B. Know the all the chord shapes.

 You can do this for all the easy chords and you can start playing on any key as long as you know notes of the major scale for all keys.
-Please feel free to comment for questions, extra tips or if you found this article useful.
+Please feel free to comment on questions, extra tips, or if you found this article useful.
 Feel free to use the Tab Generator page to easily access and create Chord Shapes